PeterReghenzani/Teleportation-Arrow/README.md

 # Teleportation-Arrow
-In this course, we will be explore how we can edit the outcome of an arrow being fired from a bow.
-In this case to teleport the player to the location of arrow when it lands.
+In this course, we will explore how we can edit the outcome of an arrow being fired from a bow.
+In this case to teleport the player to the location of the arrow when it lands.

 ## You will need:
 * A text editor - such as Visual Studio Code